i0Ek3/blogie/README.md

 And then, after you run the blogie service, you can open `http://localhost:16686/` to check Jaeger's Web UI to tracing interface calls.

-Also you can run the command `docker-compose up -d` under the root folder to enable Jaeger.
+Also you can run the command `docker-compose up -d` under the root folder to boot Jaeger service.

 ### Application Configuration